ArsenicBismuth/Custom-Grapher/README.md

 7. Decrease 8x so that each has amplitude < half the full range
 8. Mix ch1 & ch2 and transmit

-Testing rate specs for the scheme abovet:
+Testing rate specs for the scheme above:

    - Common single loop speed (15/16) = ~2.86kHz - 6.6kHz
    - Slowest single loop speed (1/16) = ~300Hz - 370Hz